Slevinski/slevinski.github.io/README.md

 ## draft-slevinski-formal-signwriting
 The character encodings and associated technologies used in the Sutton SignWriting Project are defined in an Internet Draft submitted to the IETF: [draft-slevinski-formal-signwriting](http://tools.ietf.org/html/draft-slevinski-formal-signwriting).
 The character design has been stable since January 12, 2012.
-To fully support the Sutton SignWriting script in Unicode, 17 new characters are proposed to be use with the 672 characters that have already been accepted.

 - - -

 ## SignWriting Symposium

-### In 2016, 12 presentations coming July 18-21
+### In 2016, there were 12 presentations from 7 countries.

-To be presented by Stephen E Slevinski Jr.
+Presented by Stephen E Slevinski Jr.
  1) [Moving Forward with Sign Language Projects in Formal SignWriting](http://www.signwriting.org/symposium/presentation0055.html)
  2) [SignPuddle 3: Front and Back](http://www.signwriting.org/symposium/presentation0062.html)